Heinkel He 111 operational history: Torpedo bomber operations

 The He 111's ordnance was the Italian Whitehead Fiume 850 kg (1,870 lb) torpedo and the German F5b 1528 kg (3369 lb) light torpedo.
 Both functioned over a distance of 3 km at a speed of 40 km/h The Whitehead armament weighed over 200 kg (440 lb).
 To make an attack the He 111 pilot had to drop to 40 m and reduce air speed to 190 km/h.
 The water depth had to a minimum of 15 m.

 The He 111 was committed to operations in the Arctic Ocean against the Arctic convoys traveling to the Soviet Union from North America and the United Kingdom.
 One notable action involved I./KG 26 attacking Convoy PQ 17 in June 1942.
 I./KG 26 and its He 111s sank three ships and damaged three more.
 Later, III./KG 26 helped Ju 88s of III./KG 30 based at Banak sink several more ships.
 Some 25 out of 35 merchant ships were sunk altogether.
 Convoy PQ 16 was also intercepted by KG 26, who claimed four vessels, but lost six crews in return.
 Convoy PQ 18 was also intercepted during 13 15 September 1942.
 In total some 13 out of 40 ships were sunk.
 It cost the Luftwaffe 40 aircraft, of which 20 were KG 26 He 111s.
 Of the 20 crews, 14 were missing.

 He 111 torpedo units continued to operate with success elsewhere.
 Anti-shipping operations in the Black Sea against the Soviet Navy were also carried out.
 The Soviets mainly sailed at night and singly, making interception very difficult.
 The Soviets also protected their shipping at sea and in port.
 Anti-aircraft defensive fire was severe in daylight and at night was supported by searchlights, though these measures did not stop the He 111 completely.
-Geschwader continued to press home their attacks with some success.
+The Geschwader continued to press home their attacks with some success.
 On the morning of 7 November 1941, an He 111 of KG 28 sank the Soviet hospital ship Armenia off the coast of Crimea, killing at least 5,000 people.

 In the Mediterranean theatre the Allies had won air superiority by 1943 but the torpedo Geschwader, KG 26, continued to operate He 111s in shipping attack units.
 The He 111s attacked Allied shipping along the African coast flying from bases in Sicily and Sardinia both in daylight and darkness.
 In spite of night fighers and anti-aircraft defences the He 111s continued to get through to their targets.
 Losses meant a gradual decline in experienced crews and standards of attack.
 Such missions were largely abandoned in the spring owing to shortages in aircraft and crews.
 By April, KG 26 could only scrape together some 13 Ju 88 and He 111 torpedo bombers.
 With the exception of I./KG 26 all other groups converted to the Ju 88.